 Dr. Sarker received his B.Sc in Fisheries and M.S. in Fisheries Technology from Bangladesh Agricultural University (1994, 1998).
-He received the Japanese Government Scholarship (Monbukagakusho) for his graduate studies in Japan, leading to his M.Sc.
+He received Scholarship (Monbukagakusho) from Government of Japan, Ministry of Education, Culture, Sports, Science and Technology for his graduate studies in Japan, leading to his M.Sc.
 (2004, Lab of Fish Nutrition, Kochi University) and Ph.D.
 (2007, United Graduate School of Agriculture, Ehime University).
-His research in Japan focused on nutritional strategies to reduce environmental impacts of fish culture by changing feed formulations to meet nutrient requirements and incorporating enzymes into diets of Japanese flounder and yellowtail.
+His research in Japan focused on nutritional strategies to reduce environmental impacts (pollution) of fish culture by changing feed formulations to meet nutrient requirements and incorporating enzymes into diets of Japanese flounder and yellowtail.

 As a postdoctoral researcher at Laval University, Canada (2008-2012) he conducted and coordinated the following aquaculture nutrition and physiology core research programs: 1) optimization of the composition of practical diets for rainbow trout aquaculture – including studies on alternative feedstuffs to reduce reliance on fish meal and fish oil and on strategies to minimize phosphorous and nitrogen loading and contaminants in aquaculture wastes; 2) effects of vitamin (biotin) on growth, survival, biotin deficiency syndrome, and gene expression of Nile tilapia and zebrafish; and 3) strategies to prevent off-flavors in rainbow trout raised in recirculating aquaculture systems in order to improve the quality of both the farmed fish and water resources.